 We also discussed creating Earth Day stories about a character who has an environmental problem they need to solve.
 I left templates for creating Earth Day stories with their teachers.
 The students were engaged and attentive and asked marvelous questions about writing both fiction and nonfiction.
 They will surely be among our future writers and environmentalists.

-2016 at JOHNSON AND WALES UNIVERSITY in Providence, Rhode Island USA
+JOHNSON AND WALES UNIVERSITY in Providence, Rhode Island USA

 LINDA CONNECTS WITH STUDENTS AT JOHNSON AND WALES